-We did meet with the independent auditors and discussed the scope of their overall audit at the Audit Committee's meeting on December 17th, 2010.
+We did meet with the independent auditors and discussed the scope of their overall audit at the Audit Committee's meeting on May 11, 2010.
+The independent auditors told us that their audit scope was not restricted in any way during the course of the 2009 audit, and no significant scope changes or new risk areas were identified during the course of the audit.